-Over 50% of women get a UTI during their lifetime, and for 25% of them, they keep coming back, having a significant impact on their quality of life (1, 2).
-(Of course, UTI’s can also affect men too, although it’s about 50 times less common than in women).
-In this article, we are studying the latest research on how to prevent UTI’s.
+That being said, over 50% of women get a UTI in their lifetime, and for 25% of them, the infection reoccurs and significantly impacts their quality of life (1, 2).
+Of course, UTI’s can also affect men (even with their longer urethras), but the infection rate is 50 times less common than in women.

 - Dysuria – pain when urinating